 Landstar's operations are subject to seasonal trends common to the trucking industry.
 Historically, truckload shipments for the quarter ending in March are typically lower than for the quarters ending June, September and December.
 The COVID-19 global pandemic and related supply chain issues significantly disrupted these typical seasonal patterns.
 In particular, the Company's 2022 fiscal year results did not reflect normal seasonal patterns.
+Moreover, the twenty-six week period ended July 1, 2023 also did not reflect normal seasonal patterns.
 No assurances can be given regarding the extent to which or when trends common to the trucking industry and Landstar's operations, in particular, will return to more typical, pre-pandemic, seasonal patterns.